dehansa-dissa/samples-apim/README.md

 - AZURE_DEPLOYMENT = Azure model deployment name (i.e - choreo-ai-embedding) ([Reference: Set up zure openAI service](#set-up-zure-openai-service-this-was-setup-by-the-sre))
 - AZURE_ENDPOINT = Azure openAI service endpoint ([Reference: Set up zure openAI service](#set-up-zure-openai-service-this-was-setup-by-the-sre))
 - COLLECTION_NAME = Name of the milvuz zillis collection (i.e DevChoreoMarketplace)
-- CREATE_COLLECTION = 'True' if you have not created collection manually.
+- CREATE_COLLECTION = True - if you have not created collection manually.
 It is recommened to create the collection through code.
-- MILVERSE_URL=Public URL from the cluster details in zilliz ([Reference: How to setup zilliz milvus vectorDB](#how-to-setup-zilliz-milvus-vectordb))
+- MILVERSE_URL = Public URL from the cluster details in zilliz ([Reference: How to setup zilliz milvus vectorDB](#how-to-setup-zilliz-milvus-vectordb))
-- SOURCE_PLATFORM=
+- SOURCE_PLATFORM = 'Choreo'
 - EXCLUDED_ORG_LIST=List of organization uuids which has opt out from AI features (default "")
 - LOG_LEVEL=Define the log level (default is INFO) - Not mandotory

 ### Secrets
 - AZURE_OPENAI_API_KEY - Azure OpenAI service key ([Reference: Set up zure openAI service](#set-up-zure-openai-service-this-was-setup-by-the-sre))
-- MILVERSE_API_KEY = Token from the cluster details in zilliz ([Reference: How to setup zilliz milvus vectorDB](#how-to-setup-zilliz-milvus-vectordb))
+- MILVERSE_API_KEY = Token from the cluster details in zilliz ([Reference: How to setup zilliz milvus vectorDB](#how-to-setup-zilliz-milvus-vectordb-this-was-setup-by-the-digiops-team))

+## External resource creation
 ### How to setup zilliz milvus vectorDB (This was setup by the digiops team)

 1. Go to - https://cloud.zilliz.com/